 A GUIDE TO THE MICHELIN STAR RESTAURANTS IN DUBLIN

 Dublin is a foodie heaven.
 It’s the city that has something to tantalize every taste bud.
-From the humble yet life-changing fermented potato bread to classic Irish fish and chips at Dublin Bay, to Temple Bar street bites for tourists on the go, there’s so much to try.
+From the humble yet life-changing fermented potato bread to classic Irish fish and chips at Dublin Bay, to Temple Bar street bites for tourists on the go, there’s so much food in Dublin to try.

-But if you want an unforgettable vacation filled with luxury and celebration, let the Michelin Guide be your bible.
-Here’s our list of the Michelin Star restaurants in Dublin.
+But if you want an unforgettable vacation filled with luxury, celebration and fine Irish food, let the Michelin Guide be your bible.
+It is important to sample a true Irish restaurant so here’s our list of the Michelin Star restaurants in Dublin.

 RESTAURANT PATRICK GUILBAUD **

 Located in the center of Dublin, the Irish capital, Restaurant Patrick Guilbaud is a temple of haute cuisine.
-It’s the only two star restaurant in Ireland and oozes sophistication through its impeccable French fine dining menu.
-The luxury townhouse setting has been its home for more than 35 years, and diners can choose from the 8 course tasting menu or A La Carte.
+It’s one of the only two-star Michelin restaurants in Ireland and oozes sophistication through its impeccable French fine dining menu.
+The luxury townhouse setting has been its home for more than 35 years, and diners can choose from the 8-course tasting menu or A La Carte.

 The restaurant is owned by Parisian chef, Patrick Guilbaud, and run by Guillaume Lebrun, a chef who trained at the prestigious Lenôtre Traiteur.